Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Methods

 Third-order anharmonic force constants are obtained with the \textsc{D3}q code \cite{Paulatto2013} on $6 \times 6 \times 1$ $\vb{q}$-grids, using a shifted $36 \times 36 \times 1$ $\vb{k}$-grid for the linear-response calculations.

-Equilibrium quasiparticle eigenvalues are computed at the $G_0W_0$ level using \textsc{Yambo} \cite{Marini2009, Sangalli2019} within the plasmon–pole approximation (PPA) on the same $\vb{k}$-grid employed for Wannierization.
-The density–density response includes 500 states with a cutoff of 18~Ry.
+Equilibrium quasiparticle eigenvalues are computed at the $G_0W_0$ level using \textsc{Yambo} \cite{Marini2009, Sangalli2019} within the plasmon-pole approximation (PPA) on the same $\vb{k}$-grid employed for Wannierization.
+The density-density response includes 500 states with a cutoff of 18~Ry.
 The correlation part of the GW self-energy is computed using 200 states and a $24 \times 24 \times 1$ $\vb{k}$-grid, combined with stochastic integration of the screened interaction \cite{Guandalini2023}.

-In real-time simulations, the Coulomb interaction is described by a model equilibrium dielectric function for two-dimensional semiconductors \cite{Trolle2017}.
+In real-time simulations, the equilibrium Coulomb interaction is described by a model dielectric function for two-dimensional semiconductors \cite{Trolle2017}, see Supplementary Section 9.
+The time-dependent part $\Delta \varepsilon (\vb{q},t)$ is then calculated at each timestep as explained in Supplementary Section 4.
 The long-wavelength divergence is handled via the random-integration method~\cite{Marini2009}.
 We neglect local-field effects on the photoinduced renormalization of the dielectric function and Hartree self-energy.

 For the real-time dynamics, $\Gamma$-centered $\vb{k}$- and $\vb{q}$-grids of $64 \times 64 \times 1$ and $36 \times 36 \times 1$ are used for h-BN and MoS$_2$, respectively.
-A Gaussian smearing of 20~meV, 4~meV, and 2~\text{meV} is employed for carrier–carrier, carrier–phonon, and phonon–phonon scattering integrals.
+A Gaussian smearing of 20~meV, 4~meV, and 2~\text{meV} is employed for carrier-carrier, carrier-phonon, and phonon-phonon scattering integrals.
+Further details about convergence are provided in Supplementary Section 10.
 For the rate calculations, we restrict the basis to the two topmost valence bands and the two lowest conduction bands for both materials.
 This implies that we neglect nonradiative recombination processes (e.g., Auger) involving high-energy states, as well as radiative recombination; both will be addressed in future work.